What is hypothyroidism?

 - radiation treatment of the thyroid

-Less commonly, hypothyroidism is caused by too much or too little iodine in the diet or by abnormalities of the pituitary gland.
+Less often, hypothyroidism is caused by too much or too little iodine in the diet or by pituitary disease.

-Several types of thyroiditis can cause hyperthyroidism followed by hypothyroidism:
+Several types of thyroiditis can cause hyperthyroidism and then cause hypothyroidism:

 - Subacute thyroiditis.
-This condition involves painful inflammation and enlargement of the thyroid.
-Experts are not sure what causes subacute thyroiditis, but it may be related to a viral or bacterial infection.
-The condition usually goes away on its own in a few months.
+This condition involves a painfully inflamed and enlarged thyroid.
+Experts are not sure what causes subacute thyroiditis, but it may be related to an infection caused by a virus or bacteria.

 - Silent thyroiditis.
-This type of thyroiditis is called “silent” because it is painless, as is postpartum thyroiditis, even though the thyroid may be enlarged.
-Like postpartum thyroiditis, silent thyroiditis is probably an autoimmune condition and sometimes develops into permanent hypothyroidism.
+This type of thyroiditis is called “silent” because it is painless, even though your thyroid may be enlarged.
+Experts think silent thyroiditis is probably an autoimmune condition.

 Some babies are born with a thyroid that is not fully developed or does not function properly.
-If untreated, congenital hypothyroidism can lead to mental retardation and growth failure.
-Early treatment can prevent these complications, so most newborns in the United States are screened for hypothyroidism.
+If untreated, congenital hypothyroidism can lead to intellectual disability and growth failure—when a baby doesn’t grow as expected.
+Early treatment can prevent these problems, which is why most newborns in the United States are tested for hypothyroidism.

-When part of the thyroid is removed, the remaining part may produce normal amounts of thyroid hormone, but some people who have this surgery develop hypothyroidism.
+When surgeons remove part of the thyroid, the remaining part may produce normal amounts of thyroid hormone, but some people who have this surgery develop hypothyroidism.
 Removal of the entire thyroid always results in hypothyroidism.

-Part or all of the thyroid may be surgically removed as a treatment for
+Surgeons may remove part or all of the thyroid as a treatment for

-- thyroid nodules, which are noncancerous tumors, called adenomas, or lumps in the thyroid that can produce excess thyroid hormone
+- thyroid nodules, which are noncancerous tumors or lumps in the thyroid that can produce too much thyroid hormone

 - thyroid cancer